-Why do so many people spend consistently more than they earn?
-They fall deep in debt, their quality of life plummets, they retain their cherished buys, but do not enjoy them fully.
-Sadly, they believe seductive lies merchants put forth while peddling goods.
+Why people spend consistently more than they earn?
+Seductive lies merchants set forth while peddling goods seep into their subconscious.
+They sink deep in debt as their quality of life plummets; they keep their cherished buys, but do not savor them.

-For over twenty years, I have been working with mainly churched individuals, couples, and families on personal financial matters.
-Many were in deep debt, concomitant stress, and joyless for long periods.
-Some emerged debt free in different time periods, while others stayed trapped in the debt cycle.
-During this time, I noted specific attitudes and behaviours that led some people out of debt, and attributes that appear to keep some folks trapped.
+For over twenty years, I worked with churched people, couples, and families on personal financial matters.
+Many were in deep debt, stressed, and joyless for long periods.
+A few people emerged debt free in different time periods.
+Others stayed trapped in the debt cycle.
+During this time, I noted specific attitudes and behaviors with mixed results.
+A few people became debt free, several folks stay trapped in debt.

-Particularly, I noted ten reasons many folks seem to spend consistently more than they earned, and so, they remained stuck in a debt cycle.
-However, one significant observation surprised me.
-Folks who chose to stick to only some of the items on the list, never had sustained success as others who followed all of them.
-So, it was not good enough to set a goal, do a budget, and plan for emergencies alone.
-Instead, folks needed to be alert to all items to crawl out of debt and stay out.
+I noted ten reasons many folks kept spending more than they earned although stuck in a debt cycle.
+But, one notable observation surprised me.
+Folks who did not heed items one to ten below, never experienced sustained success as others who did.
+It was not good enough to set a goal, do a budget, and plan for emergencies alone.
+Folks needed to take to heart every item to crawl out and stay debt free.

 - No budget